Parquet Deep Dive ¶

 We made Parquet the default format in BenchBox because it’s the one format we can count on everywhere.
 DuckDB, Spark, Snowflake, BigQuery, Polars, DataFusion: they all read Parquet natively.
 This universality matters when you’re running the same benchmark across platforms.

 But using Parquet effectively requires understanding a few core concepts.
-This guide covers what benchmarkers need to know: row groups, column chunks, compression options, and when (rarely) to tune these settings.
+This guide covers what benchmarkers need to know: row groups, column chunks, encodings, compression, and format versions.

 Why Columnar Matters for Analytics¶